AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/music/2019-11-23-2019-a-gift-from-switzerland-the-evpatoria-report.md

 {% include linkedHeading.html heading="Voskhod Project - Bonus (Golevka)" level=2 %}

 Experimental post rock is the name of the game here.
-There's really not much else to say!

 My absolute favorite part begins at 7:55—the guitar riffs are *spectacular*.